OuterHome/US_Museum_Entrepreneur_Decision_Aid-Project2_Group_I/README.md

 # Project2_GroupI

-Project Abstract: Design a utility for entrepreneurs interested in opening a new museum, to include interactive map displaying a heat map layer of museums across the United States, a search tool to determine the number of museums and relevant information in a particular radius, and an overlay choropleth layer displaying the average revenue of museums by zip code.
+Project Abstract: Design a visual decision-aid for entrepreneurs interested in opening a new museum, to include interactive map displaying a heat map layer of museums across the United States, a search tool to determine the number of museums and relevant information in a particular radius, and an overlay choropleth layer displaying the average revenue of museums by zip code.
 If time